hazelyu0215/hazelyu0215.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-A Ph.D. student and Research Assistant from Electrical & Computer Engineering, University of Miami.
+Ph.D. student and Research Assistant at Electrical & Computer Engineering, University of Miami.
 Advised by Dr. Mingzhe Chen.
-Research Area: The application of Neural Networks.
+Research Area: Application of Neural Networks.